Topology-Aware Active Learning on Graphs: Background and Notation

 To gradually shift from exploration to exploitation, the authors introduce a geometric decay schedule for $\tau \to 0$ over multiple iterations.
 The schedule is defined by

 where $\epsilon = 10^{-9}$, and $\tau_n$ is set to zero after $2K$ iterations.
 The parameter $K$ controls how quickly the method transitions from exploration to exploitation, and is set to the number of classes in the dataset.

-This decay strategy is somewhat ad hoc: while it ensures a transition from exploration to exploitation, it requires prior knowledge of the number of classes to set the parameter $K$.
-This makes the method dependent on labeling information rather than purely on the graph structure, which can limit its applicability to problems where class counts are unknown or labels are scarce.
+This decay strategy is somewhat rigid and ad hoc: while it ensures a transition from exploration to exploitation, it requires prior knowledge of the number of classes to set the parameter $K$.
+This makes the method dependent on an pre-selected hyperparameter, rather than label locations and graph structure, limiting its applicability to problems where class counts or distributions are unknown.
 Moreover, this value of $K$ is not optimal in general; when to switch from exploring to exploiting will depend on the topology of the graph.
-In Section~\ref{sec:method:explorationExploitation}, we introduce an alternative exploration–exploitation strategy that is adaptive, data-driven, and depends solely on graph topology - leveraging BFC - and demonstrate that this strategy is more flexible and performant across different datasets with variable classification structures.
+In Section~\ref{sec:method:explorationExploitation}, we introduce an alternative exploration-exploitation strategy that is adaptive and data-driven - leveraging the graph topology via curvature - and demonstrate that this strategy is more flexible and performant across different datasets with variable classification structures.